buildkite/docs/pages/packages/maven.md

     **Note:** The `~/.m2/settings.xml` configuration:
     * Is _not_ required if your registry is publicly accessible.
-    * Only needs to be conducted once for the life of your Java registry.
+    * Only needs to be performed once for the life of your Java registry.

 The `~/.m2/settings.xml` code snippet is based on this format: